-10 Helpful Posts to Improve Your Chinese Posted by sasha on Aug 19, 2014 in Culture, food, grammar, Pronunciation, Q and A, Slang, Vocabulary
+10 Helpful Posts to Improve Your Chinese Posted by sasha on Aug 19, 2014 in Culture, Vocabulary

 We’ve posted hundreds of articles and videos to the Chinese Language & Culture Blog over the years, and while we do our best to make sure content is easy to find, it can be a bit tricky digging through such a vast archive.
 As we cover different subjects – from Chinese cuisine, to holidays, to travel – not everything on here is specifically related to the Chinese language.
 Since many readers come here hoping to improve their Mandarin skills, here’s a list of 10 of our best posts for doing just that:

 You’d be surprised at how far you can get in China with just a few common expressions.
 This post teaches you ten of them along with explanations and examples so you can put them to use right away.

 Family is a topic that comes up all the time, so you’d better study your Chinese vocabulary to talk about yours.
 There are tons of words related to family in Chinese, but this post will clear the air a little bit and help you out.